The Schools Energy Project

 The Energy Saving Trust is an excellent source of ideas and tips on energy saving and information on grants and subsidies currently available in the UK for energy saving measures.
 They are a trusted body nationally and industry-wide.
 Click here to visit their website.

 We can’t make all the necessary changes to our homes all at once, but there are many things we can do with little or no budget, doing the simplest things first.
 For example, we can all reduce draughts by using a draught-excluder ‘sausage dog’ across the bottom of doors, especially external doors (old jeans stuffed with rags or newspaper will do the job!) and by closing all of our curtains at night.
 These will instantly make our homes more comfortable and save us money.
-Turning down the central heating thermostat by just 1°C will immediately save over £100 per year for an average-sized house and the temperature difference is hardly noticeable – and if you find you do notice it, just put on a jumper or dig out those old vests!
+Turning down the central heating thermostat by just 1°C will immediately save over £250 per year for an average-sized house and the temperature difference is hardly noticeable – and if you find you do notice it, put on a jumper or dig out those old vests!
+And if you can cope with a 1°C reduction, then try reducing your thermostat by 2°C which could save you over £500 per year!

 Having a good ‘thermal envelope’ in your home really is vital, so insulating our homes is very important.
 As well as standard fibreglass insulation there are other more user-friendly (less itchy!) insulating materials that are just as effective, such as sheep’s wool, hemp and a material called SupaLoft (recycled drinks bottles!) all supplied by Thermafleece www.thermafleece.com.
-There is also the option of using an insulating wallpaper made by Wallrock (the full range is available from www.coveryourwall.co.uk), which is excellent for tackling those cold corners – much cheaper than installing blocks of Celotex with plasterboard over the top.
+There is also the option of using an insulating wallpaper made by Wallrock (the full range is available from www.coveryourwall.co.uk), which is excellent for tackling those cold corners.
+Much cheaper and less disruptive than installing blocks of foam insulation or mineral wool insulation with plasterboard over the top.

 There are several modestly-priced proven strategies for improving your existing heating system’s efficiency.
-These are definitely worth exploring now that the cost of gas and other heating fuels is rising so sharply.
+These are definitely worth exploring now that the cost of gas and other heating fuels has risen so sharply.

 For many of us, our existing gas or oil boiler is probably still perfectly healthy and the carbon footprint incurred by replacing it is actually bigger than simply continuing to run it until the end of its life.
-However, even while you are continuing to use your existing boiler, you can improve its efficiency, burning less gas, oil or LPG, and saving more money, while also emitting less carbon dioxide to the atmosphere through the boiler’s flue-pipe.
-Here are two proven products you could try which typically give payback in around a year, and often much sooner.
+However, even while you are continuing to use your existing boiler, you can improve its efficiency, burning less gas, oil or LPG, and saving more money, while also emitting less carbon dioxide and other pollutants to the atmosphere through the boiler’s flue-pipe.
+Here are two proven products which, together, could save you 20% to 25% on your heating bills with a typical payback time of less than a year, and often just months.

 Boostaboiler

-The Magnatech Boostaboiler (www.boostaboiler.co.uk) is proven to reduce your oil, gas or LPG consumption (and bills) by at least 6% and often more.
-Cathy, the Project Coordinator, has had one since 2015 – see photo.
-The unit is simply fixed to the fuel supply pipe to your boiler using the cable-ties provided.
+The Magnatech Boostaboiler (www.boostaboiler.co.uk) is innovative and proven British technology and holds the European TRITECH ETV Certificate.
+When installed on your boiler it will reduce your oil, gas or LPG consumption (and bills) by an average of 12%.
+Cathy Cook, the Project Coordinator, has had one since 2015 – see photo.
+The unit is simply fixed onto the outside of the fuel supply pipe to your boiler using the cable-ties provided.

 EndoTherm